SoK: Blockchain Decentralization: Data and Empirical Analysis

 \subsubsection{Implications}

-Our study adapts Shannon entropy from information theory to propose a decentralization index for token transactions on the Ethereum blockchain.
-Our index is explainable, measurable, and informative in characterizing the dynamics of decentralization.
-Moreover, our index differs from traditional market transaction measures, such as transaction volume and transaction count.
-Figure~\ref{fig:12} shows the correlation between transaction volume, transaction count, and our index together with the Pearson test results.
-Although associated with transaction count and volume, our index further characterizes the distribution of transactions not captured by volume or number of transactions.
-Furthermore, our index captures variations in transaction decentralization associated with market dynamics.
-We observe that transaction decentralization is greatly affected by market returns and volatility but not by nonmarket forces such as governance events.
-Our index thus brings new insights to the study of token economics on blockchains.
+Our study utilizes Shannon entropy from information theory to devise a decentralization index specifically for token transactions on the Ethereum blockchain.
+This index is both interpretable and measurable, adeptly characterizing the intricate dynamics of decentralization.
+Moreover, our approach highlights variations in transaction decentralization as they relate to market forces.
+We've discerned that while market returns and volatility significantly influence transaction decentralization, nonmarket forces like governance events do not.
+Beyond its current application, future research could employ our method to craft (alternative) indices for assessing the decentralization levels of other facets within the blockchain realm.
+This novel index thereby offers fresh perspectives for probing token economics on blockchains.